-“How long will you defend the unjust and show partiality to the wicked?
+“How long will you vindicate the unjust and exalt the wicked?
 Selah

-“Defend the cause of the weak and fatherless; maintain the rights of the poor and oppressed.
+“Plead the right for the weak and the orphan; and put right for the poor and oppressed.

-“They know nothing, they understand nothing.
-They walk about in darkness; all the foundations of the earth are shaken.
+“They know nothing, they have no discernment.
+They walk to and fro in darkness; all the foundations of the earth are tottering.

 “I said, ‘You are “gods”; you are all sons of the Most High.’

-Rise up, O God, judge the earth, for all the nations are your inheritance.
+Arise, O Elohim, judge the earth, for all the nations are your inheritance.